roy845/Critical-Events-Finder/client/README.md

 ## LIVE Deploy In React.ts And Flask (May take a minute or less to load)

+Use Extended_Event_Intersection_Data_Expanded.xlsx file in the repository files (its in the main repository on the first page) to upload it in the tool and check the results (critical events) or enter input by yourself in the app.

 <img src="https://www.svgrepo.com/show/316501/arrow-down-small.svg" width='260px' height='260px'/>

 https://server-api-edmt.onrender.com/